kloczek/zabbix-templates/README.md

 ## Changelog:
 ### 1.0.4
 - This is first tagged in git repo set of templates and tools.
-After this version all development will be done only on branches
+After this version whole development will be done only on branches
 - recent changes
   - All template:
     - change all graphs resolution to 1200x300